Newtoniano20/Pathfinding-Algorithms/README.md

 # Pathfinding Algorithms

-This library is coded from the basis provided by CS50AI, so following the course's licence agreement, it is released under the Creative Commons (CC BY-NC-SA 4.0) License.
+This library is coded using code provided by CS50AI's Course, so following the course's licence agreement, it is released under the Creative Commons (CC BY-NC-SA 4.0) License.